ecofrugalism/allotment_gardening/README.md

 # allotment_gardening
 List of crops with sowing and harvest times
-Also has info on storing seeds and tubers/bulbs.
+Also has info on producing seed, storing seeds and tubers/bulbs.